 What is a typical business insurance policy?

-A typical business insurance policy is a comprehensive coverage plan designed to protect businesses from various risks and liabilities.
-It combines different types of insurance coverages into a single policy, providing a wide range of protection for businesses of all sizes and industries.
+A typical business insurance policy is a comprehensive plan to protect businesses from risks and liabilities.
+It combines different insurance coverages into a single policy, providing a wide range of protection for businesses of all sizes and industries.

-Business insurance policies typically include coverage for property damage, liability claims, business interruption, and employee-related risks.
-These policies are customizable based on the specific needs of the business, allowing owners to tailor the coverage to their unique risks and requirements.
+Business insurance policies typically cover property damage, liability claims, business interruption, and employee-related risks.
+These policies are customizable based on the business’s specific needs, allowing owners to tailor the coverage to their unique risks and requirements.

 What does property damage coverage include?